How to Evaluate Academic English-language Tests

 To ensure security and integrity, scoring should be separate from the test administration process and conducted through a centralized scoring network that implements and ensures consistent scoring standards.

-The TOEFL test is scored by a network of raters, carefully controlled from a secure central location.
-ETS uses a highly diverse pool of raters rather than those exclusive to an applicant's country of origin.
+The TOEFL iBT test is scored by a network of raters, carefully controlled from a secure central location.
+ETS uses a highly diverse pool of raters rather than those exclusive to a test taker’s country of origin.
 To maintain objectivity, ETS raters score responses anonymously.
-Multiple raters' judgments contribute to each test taker's speaking and writing scores to minimize rater bias.
+Multiple raters' judgments contribute to each test taker's speaking and writing section scores to minimize rater bias.

 4. Is the test based on extensive research to establish validity?